ashishmgupta/blog/site/O365SecurityImplementation/docs/DisableBasicAuth.md

 ###<h2>What is Basic Authentication?</h2>
-User supplied user name and password are joined separated by a colon and base64 encoded. <br>
+User-supplied username and password are joined and separated by a colon and base64 encoded. <br>
-The base64 encoded value is sent as HTTP header named "Authorization".<br>
+The base64 encoded value is sent as an HTTP header named "Authorization".<br>
-For example, if the user enters "admin" as user name and "P@ssw0rd" as password, the base64 encoded value would be "YWRtaW46UEBzc3cwcmQ"<br>
+For example, if the user enters "admin" as the user name and "P@ssw0rd" as the password, the base64 encoded value would be "YWRtaW46UEBzc3cwcmQ"<br>
 The HTTP header would be like the below :<br>
 Authorization: Basic YWRtaW46UEBzc3cwcmQ<br>
 <br>